you never expect someone to research

 so no one is going to fucking believe me

-to use this to try to destroy me,
+to use this to try and hurt me,

 to create positive change in the world.